Facebook Considers Prioritizing Trustworthy News Sources in Feed -- Update

 ADVERTISEMENT

+The changes also could hurt many companies that rely on Facebook to reach an audience and drum up traffic.
+Mr. Zuckerberg said users will see less content from businesses including news publishers.

+The other big change being considered would help some publishers -- but also marks a major shift in Facebook's role.

-The shift in news prioritization would be Facebook's most aggressive attempt so far to rein in false news.
-Chief Executive Mark Zuckerberg has sought to keep Facebook from taking on editorial responsibilities, saying repeatedly that Facebook wants to minimize the spread of false information on its platform without becoming the "arbiters of truth."
+Facebook previously has been reluctant to make editorial decisions about the quality or veracity of what is posted on its platform.
+Mr. Zuckerberg has sought to keep Facebook from taking on editorial responsibilities, saying repeatedly that Facebook wants to minimize the spread of false information on its platform without becoming the "arbiters of truth."

 The company already has joined with outside fact-checkers like PolitiFact and Snopes to mark completely false stories, lowering their prominence in the news feed.
 And it has launched features such as "related articles" that push readers to think twice before sharing a story.